The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

 We are now interested in the centralizer $Z_H(v^2)$ of $v^2$ in $H$.
-Apply algorithm $\mathfrak{ZP}(H)$ (Lemma \ref{centralizer}) to check whether it is infinite cyclic or conjugate into a Seifert vertex subgroup or to a $\ZZ$-edge subgroup of $H$.
-It provides the eventual Seifert vertex subgroup $H_\v$ or edge subgroup $H_\e$ of $H$ and conjugating element $h\in H$ such that $hZ_H(v^2)h^{-1}$ lies in $H_\v$ or $H_\e$. \\
+Apply the algorithm $\mathfrak{ZP}(H)$ (Lemma \ref{centralizer}) to check whether it is infinite cyclic or conjugate into a Seifert vertex subgroup or to a $\ZZ$-edge subgroup of $H$.
+It provides, if any, the Seifert vertex subgroup $H_\v$ or edge subgroup $H_\e$ of $H$ and the conjugating element $h\in H$ such that $hZ_H(v^2)h^{-1}$ lies in $H_\v$ or $H_\e$.

 { \sl$\bullet$\ }